 Fast Facts - Provided by the FIA

-2017 will be the 32nd Hungarian Grand Prix.
+2017 marked the 32nd Hungarian Grand Prix.
 The race, joined the Formula One calendar in 1986 and has been held at the Hungaroring ever since.

 Lewis Hamilton is Formula One's most successful driver at the Hungaroring, with five victories so far.
 He won with McLaren in 2007, 2009 and 2012 then with Mercedes in 2013 and 2016.
 The Hungaroring is one of four venues at which the Briton has won five times or more.
 He has won at Montreal's Circuit Gilles Villeneuve six times and at Silverstone and China's Shanghai International Circuit five times.